Frequently asked questions

 • Step 1: define search parameters (the list of available parameters may change according to the search channel that has been selected)

-• Step 2: compare online results (any records which are published online can be accessed directly from this step.
-If you are able to find the information or document you wanted, you do not need to proceed further)
+• Step 2: compare online results (any records which are published online can be accessed directly via this step.
+If you are able to find the desired information or document, you do not need to proceed further)

-• Step 3: submit request details (used to specify the exact record(s) you are seeking, which are not available online)
+• Step 3: submit request details (used to identify the exact record(s) you are seeking which were not available online)

 You are able to repeat this process to combine multiple requests into a single submission (if required).
 Once you have added all the necessary request items, the final stage is to provide your contact details and submit it to the department for processing.